How to get to San Agustín?

 Safety

-Wifi and telephone
+Wifi and phone

 Electricity and wifi are limited in the desert.
 Phone coverage is also limited.
+In general, provider Claro has the best coverage in Colombia.

 Pasto